About bean sprouts

 Nutritional values of bean sprouts

-Bean sprouts are packed with healthy nutrients and are rich in plant based protein, minerals and vitamins, such as vitamin C and iron.
+Bean sprouts are packed with healthy nutrients and are a good source of vitamin C, and rich in fibre and folic acid.
+Furthermore, in comparison to other vegetables bean sprouts contain a lot of plant-based protein.
 The nutritional values of bean sprouts are given in the table below.
 The blue-colored cells indicate that bean sprouts score better for this component than the other vegetables.
 Click on the table to enlarge it.